jeffreyfei/kontex/README.md

   12. Occurrence of anaphors
   13. Occurrence of non-essential information

-We then run this model against a normal extractive summarizer with the [20 news groups dataset](http://qwone.com/~jason/20Newsgroups/) to train it to grab extractive summaries.
+We then run this model against a normal extractive summarizer with the [20 news groups dataset](http://qwone.com/~jason/20Newsgroups/) to train it to grab summaries.

 This project was made for "human learning of machine learning" - Jeffrey Fei